awsdocs/aws-kms-developer-guide/doc_source/key-types.md

 When you create an asymmetric KMS key or an HMAC KMS key, you select its [key spec](concepts.md#key-spec)\.
 The *key spec*, which is a property of every AWS KMS key, represents the cryptographic configuration of your KMS key\.
 You choose the key spec when you create the KMS key, and you cannot change it\.
 If you've selected the wrong key spec, [delete the KMS key](deleting-keys.md), and create a new one\.

 **Note**
-The key spec for an KMS key was known as a "customer master key spec\."
+The key spec for a KMS key was known as a "customer master key spec\."
 The `CustomerMasterKeySpec` parameter of the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation is deprecated\.
 Instead, use the `KeySpec` parameter\.
 The response of the `CreateKey` and [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operations includes a `KeySpec` and `CustomerMasterKeySpec` member with the same value\.

 The key spec determines whether the KMS key is symmetric or asymmetric, the type of key material in the KMS key, and the encryption algorithms, signing algorithms, or message authentication code \(MAC\) algorithms that AWS KMS supports for the KMS key\.
 The key spec that you choose is typically determined by your use case and regulatory requirements\.